Do you know the signs of a b12 deficiency?

 Our bodies need b12 to carry out basic functions such as make red blood cells, nerves, and DNA.
 It is used in almost all of our bodies functions.

 It plays a major role in neurotransmitter signaling and creating the covering of nerves.

 B vitamins have long been linked to mental health.
 B12 and folate are necessary to synthesize norepinephrine and dopamine.
-A 2002 Dutch study of nearly 4,000 elderly people backs up this suggestion: Researchers found that many of those who had depression symptoms also had vitamin B12 deficiencies.
+A 2002 Dutch study of nearly 4,000 elderly people back up this suggestion: Researchers found that many of those who had depression symptoms also had vitamin B12 deficiencies.

 In other studies, B12 has dramatically helped depression, lack of motivation and mood in females.(1)

 Here are the signs of a B12 deficiency

 - muscle weakness

 - poor appetite